-Erol R. Akdamar, FACHE, serves as president of Medical City Healthcare, HCA Healthcare’s North Texas Division.
-Medical City Healthcare is one of the largest divisions in the HCA Healthcare portfolio and includes 16 hospitals, 12 ambulatory surgery centers, more than 45 CareNow urgent care centers, more than 5,000 active physicians, 6,000 nurses and 17,000 employees in the North Texas area.
+Allen Harrison serves as president of Medical City Healthcare, HCA Healthcare’s North Texas Division.
+Medical City Healthcare is one of the largest divisions in the HCA Healthcare portfolio and includes 16 hospitals, 12 ambulatory surgery centers, more than 45 CareNow Urgent Care centers, more than 5,000 active physicians, 6,000 nurses and 17,000 employees in the North Texas area.
 The division boasts 6 Magnet® hospitals on 10 campuses recognized for nursing excellence by the American Nurses Association, 11 trauma centers and three accredited comprehensive stroke centers.
-In 2022, Akdamar’s leadership role was expanded to include HCA Healthcare’s four Louisiana hospitals: Lakeview Regional Medical Center, Rapides Regional Medical Center, Tulane Lakeside Hospital and Tulane University Hospital and Clinic.
+Rapides Regional Medical Center in Louisiana is also part of the HCA North Texas system.

 Joseph Parra, MD